petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/consuming-graphql-apis.md

 }
 ```

-Click the play button to run it, and you'll see there aren't any blog entries:
+Click the play button to run it, and verify that there aren't any blog entries:

 ```json
 {